skyout/angular-image-dimensions/README.md

 </div>
 ```

-Get an image's naturalHeight and naturalWidth in an `ng-repeat`:
+Display an image's naturalHeight and naturalWidth in an `ng-repeat`:

 ```html
 <div ng-repeat="image in images" image-dimensions>